peterhinch/micropython-nano-gui/README.md

 ![Image](images/sine.png) A sample image from the plot module.

-The following images are from a different display but illustrate the widgets.
+These images are from a TFT display.
+They illustrate the widgets.
 ![Image](images/scale.JPG) The Scale widget.
-Capable of precision display of floats.
+Capable of precision display of floats as the scale moves behind its small window.

 ![Image](images/textbox1.JPG) The Textbox widget for scrolling text.